MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-add-remove-label.md

 # Add or remove a label to or from an Azure Information Protection policy

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

+>[!NOTE]
+> This article reflects the latest updates to the Azure portal, which let you create a label independently from the global policy or a scoped policy.
+The option to publish policies is also removed.
+If your tenant is not yet updated for these changes—for example, you still see a **Publish** option for Azure Information Protection and do not see the **CLASSIFICATIONS** menu option—please wait a few days and then return to these instructions.

 After you create an Azure Information Protection label, you can then add it to a policy so that it is available for users.
 If the label is for all users, add the label to the global policy.
 If the label is for a subset of users, add the label to a scoped policy.
 Currently, a label can be added to only one policy.
 To add a sublabel, its parent label must be in the same policy, or in the global policy.